gantoreno/gantoreno/README.md

 # Gabriel Moreno

-I'm Gabriel, from 🇻🇪, your trusted software engineer.
+I'm Gabriel, from 🇻🇪 &mdash; your trusted software engineer.

 ## What I do